 To backup your website means to make a full copy of your site’s content, data, and settings as they were at a specific point in time.

-The idea is that you can replace your current site with the backup version in case an irreversible issue occurs, or you simply don’t like how some settings turned out to perform and don’t want to spend time and effort to revert them.
+The idea is that you can replace your current site with the backup version in case a critical error occurs, or you simply don’t like how some settings turned out to perform and don’t want to spend time and effort to revert them.

 How to Backup Your WordPress Site